celalaygar/Spring-Boot-2-3/Spring-Boot-12-SpringData-2-JPA-PostgreSQL/README.md

 ### 12 - Spring-Boot-12-SpringData-2-JPA-PostgreSQL
-how to use @OneToMany,@ManyToOne for spring boot and data in multiple table.<br/>
+how to use @ManyToOne for spring boot and data in multiple table.<br/>
 how to use specific sql query with @Query<br/>
 first one : create bottom table on any database called Users in pgAdmin 4.<br/> if you change database's name. you can change.
 ```